 CPA Licensure Requirements

 The New York State Department of Education administers the standards for Public Accountancy.
-The master of science in forensic accounting combined with a student's prior course work must meet state requirements in order to sit for the Uniform CPA exam.
+The master of science in accounting combined with a student's prior course work must meet state requirements in order to sit for the Uniform CPA exam.
 At the time of the publication of the catalog, these requirements include:

 - a combined minimum of 33 credits in accounting